 Students gain an introductory understanding of the nature of abnormal behaviour, including aetiology and classification of disorders of the mind.
 Also includes methods of behaviour evaluation and an introduction to therapeutic orientations and applications.

 Forms part of an Australian Psychology Accreditation Council's accredited sequence.

-1. Have an introduction to the relationships between psychology and psychiatry with a focus on evaluation, diagnosis, prevention and treatment of abnormal behaviour and diseases and disorders of the mind.
+1. Demonstrate knowledge of the relationships between psychology and psychiatry with a focus on evaluation, diagnosis, prevention and treatment of abnormal behaviour and diseases and disorders of the mind.

-2. Have gained exposure to therapeutic orientations and applications;
+2. Demonstrate knowledge of the therapeutic orientations and applications;

-3. Have applied the knowledge gained in the course to the real world by learning to identify clinically relevant information;
+3. Apply the knowledge gained in the course to the real world by learning to identify clinically relevant information;

 5. Build experience in the ethical and practical aspects of research in psychology using human participants.

 PSYC2500 is aimed at both psychology and other health professional students, and will introduce abnormal behaviour in its many forms.

 Students will gain an introductory understanding of the nature of abnormal behaviour including aetiology, diagnosis and treatment of psychological disorders.